Sagar-Chouhan/STUDENT-MANAGEMENT-SYSTEM-USING-TKINTER-MYSQL/README.md

 # STUDENT-MANAGEMENT-SYSTEM-USING-TKINTER-MYSQL
-This project is create to help of my ClassMate Vrinda Sharma
+This project is created to help my ClassMate Vrinda Sharma